Arduino in a Nutshell

 I also wanted to capture the fun of our hands-on learning session, with very little overhead.
 It's written for people who've done a bit of programming at some point in their lives, but are new to electronics, and all experiments together can be completed in a long-ish night.

-Finally, I wanted something that doesn't take up your laptop screen while you're working in the Arduino IDE, so it's a PDF you can print, cut and bind into a 8x6" booklet.
-That also happens to be the screen size of an iPad. :)
+Finally, I wanted something that doesn't take up your laptop screen while you're working in the Arduino IDE, so it's a PDF you can print 2-up on 8.5x11" US Letter paper, fold in half and staple into a booklet.
+That also happens to be close to the screen size of an iPad. :)

 Feel free to use this for yourself, with your friends, or in your classes, and let me know how it goes!
+See the license for details.
 A request: instead of hosting a local copy of the PDF on your servers, simply link to http://hci.rwth-aachen.de/arduino.
 That way we can make sure everybody always gets the latest version, instead of old copies floating around.
 I'll archive older versions here too.
 Thanks!

 - Dr. Gerald Ardito covers Arduino in a Nutshell in his Inventing Learning blog.
 (Aug 15, 2012)